 In this section, you define the variable to use as the data source for the slider.
 The section contains a tree with a filtered view of the trees in the Application Builder and Model Builder windows.
 The nodes either represent some sort of data or have children that do.
 For a slider, you can use a scalar value from a variable in the model or a variable defined under Declarations.
-To extend the list of available data nodes, click the Switch to Model Builder and Activate Data Access button (
+To extend the list of available data nodes, click the Switch to Model Builder and Activate Data Access button () in the Source section header, which takes you to the Model Builder, and then select a node in the Model Builder branch whose data you want to access.
+With this button active, the Settings window of the selected node displays a Select Data Source check box (a green square) next to the settings that you can include.
+Click to select the check box to include that data as an available source node for sliders.

-When you select a node that represents data, the Use as Source toolbar button ( $\square$ ) below the tree is enabled.
+When you select a node that represents data, the Use as Source toolbar button () below the tree is enabled.
 You can click it or, alternatively, press Enter, double-click, or right-click the node and choose Use as Source to add it as the selected source.
-You can also click the Create New Declaration and Use It as Source button ( $\bigcirc$ ) or the Create New Form Declaration and Use It as Source button ( $\bigcirc$ ) or the Create New Form Declaration and Use It as Source button ( $\bigcirc$ ) or the Create New Form Declaration and Use It as Source button ( $\bigcirc$ ) or the source button ( $\bigcirc$ ) or the source button ( $\bigcirc$ ) or the source (in the form) variable declaration for the slider and use it as the source.
+You can also click the Create New Declaration and Use It as Source button () or the Create New Form Declaration and Use It as Source button (+) in the Source section header to create a new global or local (in the form) variable declaration for the slider and use it as the source.
 A Create and Use Declaration dialog box opens so that you can select the data type of the source (if applicable), its name, and its initial value (if applicable).
 The name cannot be in conflict with any existing variable declaration.
-Click the Edit Node toolbar button ( $\equiv$ ) below the tree to move to the corresponding node.
+Click the Edit Node toolbar button (3/2) below the tree to move to the corresponding node.
 If necessary, the program switches to the Model Builder.